 College is really just a stop along the path to the rest of your life.
 With all of the anxiety about college admission, getting into the “right” college, and succeeding in school, we sometimes forget that these four years simply lead students to the next phase of their lives.
 But what happens in college certainly affects that next phase.
 Surprising new information indicates that it is the experiences that the student has – many of which are in his control – that may matter more than where the student attends school

-A new research study, conducted jointly by Purdue University and Gallup, Inc. attempted to look at the relationship between college experiences and college graduates’ lives post-graduation.
+A research study, conducted jointly by Purdue University and Gallup, Inc. attempted to look at the relationship between college experiences and college graduates’ lives post-graduation.
 The study was conducted early in 2014 and surveyed nearly 30,000 U.S. adults who had completed at least a bachelor’s degree.

 The Gallup-Purdue study attempted to examine workplace engagement and current well-being of college graduates.
 Workplace engagement was defined as being” deeply involved in, enthusiastic about, and committed to their work” and well-being/thriving was defined as “strong, consistent, and progressing in all areas of their well-being.”
 Isn’t this what we want for our children as they become adults?

 Interestingly, this study found that experiences in college mattered more for the long-term outcomes for college graduates than where they went to school.
 And, even more significant for college parents as we send our children to college, several of those important college experiences may be under students’ control.
 We need to talk to our students about how they can ensure that they participate in these important experiences during the college years.

 Unfortunately, this study concluded that only 3% of all of the graduates studied had all of the types of experiences that Gallup finds important for engagement and well-being afterward.
 How might that percentage change if students are encouraged to make sure those experiences happen?